Students in a classroom sitting in a half-circle formation.

 No matter which education program you ultimately select at NYU, you’ll have the most enlightening classroom experiences.
 I hope this article has helped you figure out which program aligns best with your interests!
 If you’re eager to learn more, read “Change Lives, Shape Minds, Mold Futures: Become a Teacher.”
 It delves deeper into the education offerings at NYU.

-Sabrina Hsu (she/her) is a Junior from Taipei, Taiwan studying Education Studies specializing in Entrepreneurship with a minor in Public Policy and Management.
+Sabrina Hsu (she/her) is a Senior from Taipei, Taiwan studying Education Studies specializing in Entrepreneurship with a minor in Public Policy and Management.
 She is interested in the realm of higher education and college access.
-Besides its school color being purple, NYU’s diverse student passions are what primarily drove her to ED1 to NYU.
 Outside of the Admissions Ambassador program, she is a Resident Assistant (RA), Wasserman Career Ambassador, Give Where You Live service cohort leader, and the Founder and President of Women Founders at NYU.
-In her downtime, you can find her feeding her turtles, playing Hay Day, or binge-watching anything by Shonda Rhimes.
+She has studied abroad at NYU Madrid and will be studying abroad at NYU Buenos Aires.
+In her downtime, you can find her playing Sudoku, attempting to cook, or playing with her turtles.